 14.6.
 The Customer shall, in order not to lose its right, submit a claim for compensation in writing no later than ninety (90) days after the Customer noticed, or should have noticed, the actual damage or loss, however in no case later than six (6) months from when the loss arose.

 14.7.
 In case of a claim from a third party, the party responsible for such claim shall indemnify and hold the other party harmless.

 15. Force Majeure

 15.1.
 Each party shall be relieved from liability for damages for a failure to perform any obligation under the Agreement to the extent that the due performance is prevented by reason of any circumstance beyond the control of the party.
-Such as internet limitation or slow connection, power outages, network intrusion, lawsuits, pandemics, labour disputes, loss of communications, mobilisation or large-scale military recruits, ordinances, rationing of fuel, goods, or energy, and defects and delays in deliveries from subcontractors caused by any party outside the party’s control provided that the other party is notified immediately.
+Such as internet limitation or slow connection, power outages, network intrusion, lawsuits, pandemics, labor disputes, loss of communications, mobilization or large-scale military recruits, ordinances, rationing of fuel, goods, or energy, and defects and delays in deliveries from subcontractors caused by any party outside the party’s control provided that the other party is notified immediately.

 15.2.
 The parties have the right to terminate the Agreement immediately if force majeure continues or will obviously continue for more than sixty (60) days.

 16.1.
 The Supplier is entitled to assign subcontractors to accomplish its obligations under the Agreement.
 The Supplier is liable for the work of the subcontractors as well as its own.